NitinReddyKamsani/CRM/README.md

 -> The junction object record inherits the value of the owner field from the primary master object.
 -> Since the owner filed is not visible in the details side of the relationship , this inherited value is relevant if both the master detail relationships on junction object are deleted.
+-> In case if u delete the primary master detail relationship or convert it into lookup relationship then the secondary master object becomes the primary master object.